1. MASTER THE FIRST MEETING

 Whether providing options or presenting a single proposal, the most effective designers are able to deftly navigate when to play the role of teacher and when to sit back and take instruction.
 Like Andrews, Dungan has mastered the art of professional equilibrium, understanding that the best educators are always open to learning.
 "I always tell clients, 'Look, I've got tons of ideas.
 You're not going to hurt my feelings if you don't like one, because I've got 12 more where that came from."

-This article originally appeared in Spring 2019 issue of Business of Home, Issue 11.
+This article originally appeared in Business of Home, Issue 11.